Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 Practice of Kriya without desires is true spirituality.
 By virtue of such practice, one attains immortality.

 Whoever will practice Kriya and hold on to the transcendental state will realise that the Self is the ultimate goal.
 Having received kriya from the Guru, if you practice it with faith and devotion, you will be automatically absorbed in the supreme state of eternal Bliss.
 Therefore, whoever, wants to attain absolute knowledge of the Ultimate Self, must practice kriya.

-Brahma-bhutah prasannatma na shochati na kankshati Samah sarveshu bhuteshu mad bhaktim labhate paraam (18/54)
+> Brahma-bhutah prasannatma na shochati na kankshati
+> Samah sarveshu bhuteshu mad bhaktim labhate paraam (18/54)

 ###### Translation:

-brahma bhutah (being one with the Lord) prasannatma (fully joyful) na shochati (never laments) na (never) kankshati (desires) sarveshu (all) bhuteshu (to beings) samah (equally disposed) param (transcendental) mad bhaktim (devotion to me) labhate (attains)
+brahma bhutah (being one with the Lord) prasannatma (fully joyful) na shochati (never laments) na (never) kankshati (desires) sarveshu (all) bhuteshu (to beings) samah (equally disposed) param (transcendental) mad bhaktim (devotion to me) labhate (attains).

 One who is transcendentally situated, realizes the Supreme Brahman and becomes fully joyful.
 He never laments or desires to have anything.
 He is equally disposed towards every living entity.
 In that state he attains pure devotion to Me.

 ###### Spiritual commentary:

 When one becomes one with the Ultimate Self, he becomes spontaneously happy as he never looks outward with attachment except the Ultimate Self.
 With no attachment for any material thing he does not think of anything else.
 When one looks at a thing with attachment, he develops longing for that thing.
 When one desires nothing but the Ultimate Self, then he automatically loses all desire.

 He sees the kutastha, the inner Self, in all movable and immovable things.
 He realizes all automatically.
 Believing in the words of the Guru and holding onto the Self, he practices kriya always without the desire for results and considers attainment of the Self to be the supreme achievement.

-Bhaktya mam abhijanaati yavan yah cha asmi tattvatah Tato maam tattvato jnatva vishate tadanantaram
+> Bhaktya mam abhijanaati yavan yah cha asmi tattvatah
- (18/55)
+> Tato maam tattvato jnatva vishate tadanantaram (18/55)

 ###### Translation:

 bhaktya (by devotion) yavan (as much as) yah cha asmi tattvah (in truth as much as I am) abhijanaati (one can know) tat (there after) maam (Me) tattvato (exactly as I am) jnatva (knowing) tadantaram (there after immediately) vishate (he enters).

 One can understand Me as I am, as the Supreme Personality of Godhead, only by devotion.
-Thereafter when one is in full consciousness of Me by such devotion, he immediately enters in My kingdom.
+Thereafter, when one is in full consciousness of Me by such devotion, he immediately enters in My kingdom.

 ###### Spiritual commentary:

 With devotion he realizes who I am and that I am everything and all beings are My form.
 Through kriya practice, he realizes the essence of Me and gets dissolved in Me.
-…………

-Third Chapter
+## Third Chapter

-Unification with Lord Krishna
+### Unification with Lord Krishna

+---

-Klaibyam ma sma gamah Partha na etat tvayi upapadyate Kshudram, hridaya-daurbalyam tyaktvottishtha Parantapa (2/3)
+> Klaibyam ma sma gamah Partha na etat tvayi upapadyate
+> Kshudram, hridaya-daurbalyam tyaktvottishtha Parantapa (2/3)

 ###### Translation:

 Parth (O son of Pandu) klaibyam (impotence) masmagamah (do not take to) na (never) etat (this) tvayi (unto you) upapadyate (is not befitting) Parantapa (O chastiser of enemies) kshudram (petty) hridayadaurbalayam (weakness of heart) tyaktvo (giving up) uttishtha (get up)

 O son of Pandu, do not yield to this degrading impotence.
 It does not become you.
 Give up such petty weakness of heart and arise, O chastiser of enemies.

 ###### Spiritual commentary:

 Like a eunuch you are neither on this side nor on that side.
 You are neither totally involved in worldy affairs (even the most worldly-minded person thinks of God) nor able to hold on to the self always, as your mind frequently goes to the sense objects.
 Those who are low minded, who do not like to exert behaves like this.
 So, shake off this mentality and stay put at the kutastha centre and then you will attain eternal tranquillity.

-Matra-sparshah tu Kaunteya shitoshna-sukha duhkhadah Aagmapayino anityah tan titikshava Bharata
+> Matra-sparshah tu Kaunteya shitoshna-sukha duhkhadah
+> Aagmapayino anityah tan titikshava Bharata (2/14)
- (2/14)

 ###### Translation:

-Kaunteya (O son of Kunti) matra sparshah (sensory perception to only) shita (winter) ushna (summer) sukha (happiness) duhkha (pain) aagama apayino (appearing and disappearing) anityah (impermanent) tan (all of them) titikshasva (just try to tolerate) Bharata (O Bharata)
+Kaunteya (O son of Kunti) matra sparshah (sensory perception to only) shita (winter) ushna (summer) sukha (happiness) duhkha (pain) aagama apayino (appearing and disappearing) anityah (impermanent) tan (all of them) titikshasva (just try to tolerate) Bharata (O Bharata).

 O son of Kunti, the non-permanent appearance of happiness and distress and their disappearance are like appearance and disappearance of winter and summer seasons.
 They arise from sense perception.
 O scion of Bharata, one must learn to tolerate them without being disturbed.

 ###### Spiritual commentary:

 The body is made of five elements, that is, earth, water, fire, air and ether and also of muladhar, svadhishthan, manipur, anahat, vishuddha, akaar, ukaar, makaar, naad and bindu.
 They exist, dissolve and are experienced by air.
 Beyond them there is the Kutastha Brahma at ajna centre, where when the air is stilled, soundless sound, bindu, naad and the past are known.

 These are described in scriptures.
 There is a kind of joy which is known as Supreme Bliss.
 There is intoxication in this Bliss.
 So, when one becomes free from the sense perceptions, he becomes free from pain and pleasure.
 So long as one is attached with the senses, so long he will feel happiness and sorrow.
 Observe that all experiences are due to sense perceptions.

-Svadharman api chavekshya na vikampitum arhasi Dharmyat hi yuddhat shreyah anyat kshatriyasya na vidyate (2/31)
+> Svadharman api chavekshya na vikampitum arhasi
+> Dharmyat hi yuddhat shreyah anyat kshatriyasya na vidyate (2/31)

 ###### Translation:

-svadharmam (own dharma) api cha (and also) avekshya (looking at) na (not) vikampitum (to waver) arhasi (oughtest) hi (for) dharmayat yuddhat (than a righteous war)
+svadharmam (own dharma) api cha (and also) avekshya (looking at) na (not) vikampitum (to waver) arhasi (oughtest) hi (for) dharmayat yuddhat (than a righteous war).

-Shreyah (good duty) anyat (any other) kshatriyasya (for a ksatriya) na vidyate (exists not) Looking at your own Dharma also you ought not to waver, for there is nothing higher for a ksatriya than a righteous war.
+Shreyah (good duty) anyat (any other) kshatriyasya (for a ksatriya) na vidyate (exists not).
+Looking at your own Dharma also you ought not to waver, for there is nothing higher for a ksatriya than a righteous war.

 ###### Spiritual commentary:

 One’s own Dharma is to practice kriya.
 Have that one aim in life steadfastly.
 Because for ksatriya (brave sadhak) there is no other Dharma than to practice kriya.

-Sukha-duhkhe same kritva labhalabhau jayajayau
+> Sukha-duhkhe same kritva labhalabhau jayajayau
-Tato yuddhaya yujyasva naivam paapam avapsyasi.
+> Tato yuddhaya yujyasva naivam paapam avapsyasi.
 (2/38)

 ###### Translation:

-sukhadukkhe (happiness and distress) labhalabhau (profit and loss) jayajayau (victory and defeat) same krtva (doing so in equanimity) yuddhaya (for the sake of fighting) yujyasva (get ready) tatah (thereafter) evam (in this way) paapam (sinful reaction) na (not) avapsyasi (you will gain)
+sukhadukkhe (happiness and distress) labhalabhau (profit and loss) jayajayau (victory and defeat) same krtva (doing so in equanimity) yuddhaya (for the sake of fighting) yujyasva (get ready) tatah (thereafter) evam (in this way) paapam (sinful reaction) na (not) avapsyasi (you will gain).

 Do thou fight for the sake of fighting without considering happiness or distress, loss of gain, victory or defeat and by so doing you shall never incur sin.

 ###### Spiritual commentary:

 Having made pleasure and pain, gain and loss the same, practice kriya.
 Then you will attain Brahma.

-Yogasthah kuru karmaani sangam tyaktva Dhananjaya Siddhi-asiddhyoh samo bhutva samatvam yoga uchyate (2/48)
+> Yogasthah kuru karmaani sangam tyaktva Dhananjaya
+> Siddhi-asiddhyoh samo bhutva samatvam yoga uchyate (2/48)

 ###### Translation:

-Dhananjaya (O Arjuna) yogasthah (equipoised in yoga) sangam (attachment) tyaktva (giving up) siddhyasiddhyo (in success of failure) samah (equipoised) bhutva (becoming) karmani (your all duties) kuru (perform) samatvam (equanimity) yog (yoga) uchyate (is called)
+Dhananjaya (O Arjuna) yogasthah (equipoised in yoga) sangam (attachment) tyaktva (giving up) siddhyasiddhyo (in success of failure) samah (equipoised) bhutva (becoming) karmani (your all duties) kuru (perform) samatvam (equanimity) yog (yoga) uchyate (is called).

 Perform your duties equipoised, O Arjuna, abandoning all attachment to success or failure.
 Such equanimity is called yoga.

 ###### Spiritual commentary:

 Holding on to the after effect poise of kriya, perform all works.
 Treat success and failure as equal.
 This is called yoga.

-Buddhiyukto jahatiha ubhe sukrtadushkrite tasmad yogaya yujyasva yogah karmasu kaushalam
+> Buddhiyukto jahatiha ubhe sukrtadushkrite
+> tasmad yogaya yujyasva yogah karmasu kaushalam 6 (2/50)
- 6 (2/50)

 ###### Translation:

-buddhiyuktah (one who is engaged in wisdom) iha (in this life) sukrtaduskrte (good and bad results) ubhe (both) jahaati (can get rid of) tasmat (therefore) yogaya (for the sake of yoga) yujyasva (be so engaged) karmasu ( in all activities) kaushalam (art) yogah (yoga)
+buddhiyuktah (one who is engaged in wisdom) iha (in this life) sukrtaduskrte (good and bad results) ubhe (both) jahaati (can get rid of) tasmat (therefore) yogaya (for the sake of yoga) yujyasva (be so engaged) karmasu ( in all activities) kaushalam (art) yogah (yoga).

 A man engaged in wisdom rids himself of both good and bad actions even in this life.
 Therefore, strive for yoga which is the art of all works.

 ###### Spiritual commentary:

 Stay put at the after-effect poise of kriya and give up desire for good or bad actions.
 Holding on to the after-effect poise of kriya perform all actions.
 The practice of kriya yoga is quite difficult and technical.
 For example, you will have to put the eyes on the head and keep the breath at chest and perform all your actions.

-Yatoto hi api Kaunteya purushasya vipashchitah Indriyani pramathini haranti prasabham manah
+> Yatoto hi api Kaunteya purushasya vipashchitah
- (2/60)
+> Indriyani pramathini haranti prasabham manah (2/60)

 ###### Translation:

-Kaunteya (O son of Kunti) hi (certainly) yatatah (while endeavouring) vipashchitah (full of discriminative knowledge) purushasya (of a man) api (in spite of) manah (mind) pramathini (agitating) indriyani (the sense) prasabham (by force) haranti (throw)
+Kaunteya (O son of Kunti) hi (certainly) yatatah (while endeavouring) vipashchitah (full of discriminative knowledge) purushasya (of a man) api (in spite of) manah (mind) pramathini (agitating) indriyani (the sense) prasabham (by force) haranti (throw).

 The senses are so strong, O son of Kunti, that they forcibly carry away the mind even of a man who is full of discriminative knowledge and who is endeavouring control them.

 ###### Spiritual commentary:

 The senses snatch away the mind of even a disciplined and controlled man.

-Tani sarvaani samyamya yukta asita matparah
+> Tani sarvaani samyamya yukta asita matparah
-Vashe hi yasya indriyani tasya prajna pratishthita 7 (2/61)
+> Vashe hi yasya indriyani tasya prajna pratishthita 7 (2/61)

 ###### Translation:

-tani (those) sarvaani (all senses) samyamya (keeping under control) matparah (in relationship with me) yukta (engaged) asita (should be situated ) hi (certainly) yasya (one whose) indriyani (senses) vashe (in full subjugation) tasya (his) prajna (wisdom consciousness) pratishthita (fixed)
+tani (those) sarvaani (all senses) samyamya (keeping under control) matparah (in relationship with me) yukta (engaged) asita (should be situated ) hi (certainly) yasya (one whose) indriyani (senses) vashe (in full subjugation) tasya (his) prajna (wisdom consciousness) pratishthita (fixed).

 One who restrains his senses, keeping them under full control and fixed his consciousness upon Me is known as a man of steady wisdom.

 ###### Spiritual commentary:

 He who restrains the senses can hold on to the self and whose senses are under control is established in eternal tranquillity and wisdom.

-Ye yatha mam prapadyante tan tathaiva bhajamyaham
+> Ye yatha mam prapadyante tan tathaiva bhajamyaham
-Mama vartma anuyartante manushyah Partha sarvashah (4/11)
+> Mama vartma anuyartante manushyah Partha sarvashah (4/11)

 ###### Translation:

 Partha (O son of Partha) ye (all who) yatha (as) mam (unto me) prapdyante (worship) tan (them) aham (I) tathaiva (in the same way) bhajami (reward) manushyah  (all men) sarvashah (in all respects) mama (My) vartma (path) anuvartante (follow)

 As all men worship Me, I reward them accordingly.
 Every one follows My path in all respects O son of Partha.

 ###### Spiritual commentary:

 I also reciprocate love and care for him who worship Me sincerely.
 All men follow My path.

-Vidya vinaya sampanne braahmane gavi hastini
+> Vidya vinaya sampanne braahmane gavi hastini
-Shuni chaiva shvapake cha paditah samadarshinah
+> Shuni chaiva shvapake cha paditah samadarshinah (5/18)
- (5/18)

 ###### Translation:

-panditah (wise men) vidya vinaya sampanne (fully equipped with education and gentleness) brahmane (in brahman) gavi (cow) hastini (elephant) shuni (in dog) shvapake cha (in an out caste) samdarshinah (who see with equal vision)
+panditah (wise men) vidya vinaya sampanne (fully equipped with education and gentleness) brahmane (in brahman) gavi (cow) hastini (elephant) shuni (in dog) shvapake cha (in an out caste) samdarshinah (who see with equal vision).

 Wise man who is fully equipped with education and knowledge see with equa vision a brahmana, a cow an elephant, a dog and an outcast dog eater.

 ###### Spiritual commentary:

 A realized person will treat a good, learned and polite brahman holding sacred water in a kosa vessel, and an outcast dog eater as equal.
 At the after effect poise of kriya the realized person like a drunken man, does not make such differences.

-Ihaiva taihi jitah sargah yesham samye sthitam manah Nirdosham hi samam brahma tasmad brahmani te sthitah                                                                                      11 (5/19)
+> Ihaiva taihi jitah sargah yesham samye sthitam manah
+> Nirdosham hi samam brahma tasmad brahmani te sthitah 11 (5/19)

 ###### Translation:

-yesham (whose) manah (mind) samye (in evenness) sthitam (fixed) iha (in this world) eva (verily) taihi (by them) sargah (existence) jitah (is conquered) hi (indeed) brahma (Brahman) samam (even) nirdosham (without imperfection) tasmat (therefore) te (they) brahmani (in Brahman) sthitah (are established)
+yesham (whose) manah (mind) samye (in evenness) sthitam (fixed) iha (in this world) eva (verily) taihi (by them) sargah (existence) jitah (is conquered) hi (indeed) brahma (Brahman) samam (even) nirdosham (without imperfection) tasmat (therefore) te (they) brahmani (in Brahman) sthitah (are established).

 Relative existence has been conquered by them, even in this world, whose mind rests in evenness, since Brahman is even and is without imperfection; therefore they indeed rest in Brahma.

 ###### Spiritual commentary:

 He who is poised in equilibrium enjoys happiness in this very world.
 He has become one with the Brahma.
 He finds no fault in anybody and is equal to everybody.
 He is ever established Brahma.

-Sparshan kritva bahir bahyan chakshuh chaivantare bhruvoh Pranapanau samau kritva nasabhyantara charinau
+> Sparshan kritva bahir bahyan chakshuh chaivantare bhruvoh
- 12 (5/27)
+> Pranapanau samau kritva nasabhyantara charinau 12 (5/27)

-Yatendriya mano budhih munih moksha parayanah Vigateccha-bhaya-krodhah yah sadamuktva eva sah
+> Yatendriya mano budhih munih moksha parayanah
- 13 (5/28)
+> Vigateccha-bhaya-krodhah yah sadamuktva eva sah 13 (5/28)

 ###### Translation:

-bahyan (of outside) sparshan (sense objects) bahih (keeping mind externally) chaksuh (eyes) bruvoh ( the eyebrows) antare (between) eva (certainly) nasabhyantaracharinau (moving within the nostrils) prana-apana (up and down moving air) samau (in suspension) kritva (keeping) yat indriya mano budhir (controlled senses, mind and intellect) vigateccha-bhaya-krodhah (having discarded desires, fear and anger) moksha parayanah (being so determined for liberation) yah (one who) munir (sage) sah (he is) sada (always) mukta (liberated) eva (certainly)
+bahyan (of outside) sparshan (sense objects) bahih (keeping mind externally) chaksuh (eyes) bruvoh ( the eyebrows) antare (between) eva (certainly) nasabhyantaracharinau (moving within the nostrils) prana-apana (up and down moving air) samau (in suspension) kritva (keeping) yat indriya mano budhir (controlled senses, mind and intellect) vigateccha-bhaya-krodhah (having discarded desires, fear and anger) moksha parayanah (being so determined for liberation) yah (one who) munir (sage) sah (he is) sada (always) mukta (liberated) eva (certainly).

 Shutting out all external objects, keeping the eyes and vision concentrated between the two eyebrows, suspending the inward and outward breath and within the nostrils and thus controlling the mind, senses and intelligence, the sage (transcendentalist) aiming at the liberation becomes free from desire, fear and anger.
 One who is always in this state is certainly liberated.

 ###### Spiritual commentary:

 The external air of the kriyaban who practices pranayama remains outside.
 His eyes do not blink and his attention remain fixed between the eyebrows.
 Prana and apana remain in equilibrium and the air flows inside the nostrils.
 The senses are restrained and so are his mind and intellect.
 Such yogis will attain liberation.
 This is called Jivan mukti or liberation while living in the body.
 One who is free from desire, fear and anger is ever liberated.

-Bhoktaram yajna tapasam sarva loka maheshvaram Suhridam sarva bhutanam jnatva maam shantim rucchati (5/29)
+> Bhoktaram yajna tapasam sarva loka maheshvaram
+> Suhridam sarva bhutanam jnatva maam shantim rucchati (5/29)

 ###### Translation:

-bhoktaram (the beneficiary) yajna tapasaam (of all the yajnas and austerities) sarva loka maheshvaram (the supreme Lord of all planets) sarva bhutanam (all living entities) suhridam (benefactor) jnatva (thus knowing) maam (me) shantim (peace) rucchati (one achieves)
+bhoktaram (the beneficiary) yajna tapasaam (of all the yajnas and austerities) sarva loka maheshvaram (the supreme Lord of all planets) sarva bhutanam (all living entities) suhridam (benefactor) jnatva (thus knowing) maam (me) shantim (peace) rucchati (one achieves).

 A person in full consciousness of Me, knowing to be the ultimate beneficiary of all sacrifices and austerities, the Supreme Lord of all planets and the benefactor and well wisher of all living entities, attain relief and peace.

 ###### Spiritual commentary:

 Brahma is the doer of all actions.
 He is the dispenser, he remains self-absorbed.
 This is called tapasya or meditation i.e. holding onto the kutastha.
 He is in all and in all individuals.
 Though He is separate, yet He is the Supreme Lord residing in the heart of all beings in the form of breath (prana, the life force).
 Realizing this at the after-effect poise of kriya, the yogi attains the state of eternal peace.
 In other words he realizes that “I am nothing and I have nothing”.

-Anashritah karmaphalam karyam karma karoti yah
+> Anashritah karmaphalam karyam karma karoti yah
-Sa sannyasi cha yogi cha na niragnih na cha akriyah (6/1)
+> Sa sannyasi cha yogi cha na niragnih na cha akriyah (6/1)

 ###### Translation:

 yah (one who) karma-phalam (of the result of work) anashritah (without taking shelter) karyam (obligatory) karma (work) karoti (performs) sah (he) cha (also) sannyasi ( a renunciant) yogi cha (also yogi) na niragnih (not without fire) na cha akriyah (also nor one who has renounced action)

 One who is unattached to the fruits of his work and whose work is obligatory, is in the renounced order of life and he is a true yogi, not he who lights no fire nor he who performs no duty.

 ###### Spiritual commentary:

 He who performs all actions without the expectation of results is a Yogi (tyagi) and sannyasi (renunciant).
 But he who abstains from making fire or performing actions is neither a yogi nor a sannyasi.

-Uddharet atmana atmanam na atmanam avasadayet
+> Uddharet atmana atmanam na atmanam avasadayet
-Atmaiva hi atmano bandhuh atmaiva ripuh atmanah
+> Atmaiva hi atmano bandhuh atmaiva ripuh atmanah (6/5)
- (6/5)

 ###### Translation:

 atmana (wisdom united mind) atmanam (the conditioned soul) uddhared (one must deliver) avasadayet (put into degradation) hi (indeed) atma (ego/mind) eva (certainly) atmanah (of the soul) bondhuh (friend) atma eva (certainly the ego/mind) ripuh (enemy) atmanah (of the soul)

 One must deliver himself with the help of his wisdom united mind and not degrade himself.
 The mind is the friend of the conditioned soul, and his enemy as well.

 ###### Spiritual commentary:

 Deliverance of oneself with the help of his wisdom united mind implies that he tranquilises the breath and keeps it in the head by kriya practice.
 Otherwise, he becomes attracted to negative actions or tamasika karma.
 So you are your friend and your enemy as well.

-Yogi yunjita satatam atmanam rahasi sthitah
+> Yogi yunjita satatam atmanam rahasi sthitah
-Ekaki yatchittatma nirashih aparigrahah
+> Ekaki yatchittatma nirashih aparigrahah (6/10)
- (6/10)

 ###### Translation:

 yogi (transcendentalist) satatam (constantly) rahasi (in a secluded place) sthitah (beig situated) ekaki (alone) yat chitta atma (always careful in controlled mind) nirashih (without being attracted by anything else) aparigrahah (free from the feeling of possessiveness) atmanan (himself-body mind and soul) yunjita (must concentrate on the supreme)

 A transcendentalist should always engage himself (body, mind and soul) with the Supreme.
 He should live alone in a secluded place and should always carefully control his mind.
 He should be free from desires and feeling of possessiveness.

 ###### Spiritual commentary:

 A true yogi always practices kriya and attains the after effect poise.
 He realizes the secrets of the Self and the mysteries of symbols visualized in the pure state of mind where there is neither day nor night.
 He remains absorbed and desires for nothing.
 Though in the midst of people, he is alone inside.
 He perceives nothing but the Self and he is interested in the Self only.

-Yuktaharaviharasya yukta chestasya karmasu
+> Yuktaharaviharasya yukta chestasya karmasu
-Yukta svapnavabodhasya yogo bhavati duhkhaha
+> Yukta svapnavabodhasya yogo bhavati duhkhaha (6/17)
- (6/17)

 ###### Translation:

 yukta (regulated) ahara (eating) viharasya (recreation) karmasu (in discharging duties) yukta (regulated) chestasya (of one who works for maintenance) yogah (practice of yoga) dukhaha (destroyer of worldly pains) bhavati (becomes)

 He who is regulated in his habits of eating, sleeping, recreation and work can mitigate all worldly pains by practicing yoga system.

 ###### Spiritual commentary:

 One should eat, move, sleep, make efforts and work by remaining in the after effect poise of kriya.
 Otherwise you will not succeed in yoga practice.
 If you follow the disciplines you will not face difficulty.

-Yam labdhva chaparam labhdam manyate nadhikam tatah Yasmin sthito na duhkhena gurunapi vichalyate
+> Yam labdhva chaparam labhdam manyate nadhikam tatah
- (6/22)
+> Yasmin sthito na duhkhena gurunapi vichalyate (6/22)

 ###### Translation: